-The Chedi Andermatt is a multi award winning property, member of The Leading Hotels of the World and Swiss Deluxe Hotels and part of GHM Hotels, a small collection of deluxe boutique hotels.
+The Chedi Andermatt is a multi award winning luxury hotel, member of The Leading Hotels of the World, the Swiss Deluxe Hotels and part of GHM Hotels, a small collection of deluxe boutique hotels.
 Their philosophy is to create authentic experiences for their guests within a luxurious and intimate environment.
 Chedi is Thai and literally translates to ‘temple’.

-Home to this extravagant temple in the Swiss Alps is the sleepy, yet historically interesting village of Andermatt in the canton of Uri.
+Home to this extravagant Swiss mountain retreat is the sleepy, yet historically very interesting village of Andermatt in the canton of Uri.
 At 1437 meters above sea level the high Alpine Ursern valley is surrounded by archaic mountain peaks, accessible from all cardinal directions via Alpine passes, tunnels and the infamous Devil’s Bridge.

 Archeological finds date all the way back to 4000 BC.
 Andermatt (originally named ‘An der Matte’) has been home to Helvetic and Alemannic tribes as well as a Benedictine monastery.
 The region has also welcomed several famous guests including Goethe and Queen Victoria in past centuries and in 1885 the Swiss Federal Army decided to establish a base in this rugged mountain area.